-After that decision everything has seemed to just work out with my career.
-I attended Brigham Young University, enrolling in one of the few undergraduate editing and publishing programs in the United States.
-At the university I studied Russian on the side.
+My ambitions stuck with me from childhood to adulthood.
+I enrolled in the undergraduate editing and publishing program at Brigham Young University.
+I also studied Russian on the side and dabbled in graphic design.
 I became the project manager for an on-campus internship project where my team and I translated and edited a book about the history of Jews in Latvia.
-At work I designed flyers for activities and wrote content for social media.
-On the side I did amateur freelance work editing essays and short stories for other students.
+I interned as an editor, typesetter, and graphic designer with BYU's Faculty Publishing Service.
+On the side, I did amateur freelance work editing everything from essays to short stories to novels.

 I’ve found many opportunities to learn the ins and outs of the world of writing and publishing.
 For over a decade now I have pounced on every book I could find about fiction and nonfiction writing.
-A few of my favorites include How to Write Science Fiction and Fantasy, by Orson Scott Card; Scene and Structure, by Jack M. Bickham; and Writing Secrets, by LDS Storymakers.
-Along with using books like these to learn as much as possible about writing, I have been a writing and editing consultant for award-winning author Sandra Grey.
-I’m also currently writing my own novel, and I've self-published a booklet about how to write memorable villains.
-Thanks to all these experiences, I understand both the editor’s and the writer’s point of view, I work well with writers, and I help writers feel confident in their work and their talent.
+(A few of my favorites include How to Write Science Fiction and Fantasy, by Orson Scott Card; Scene and Structure, by Jack M. Bickham; and Writing Secrets, by LDS Storymakers.)
+Along with using books to learn as much as possible about writing, I have been a writing and editing consultant for award-winning author Sandra Grey.
+I've also written, designed, edited, typeset, and self-published a booklet about how to write memorable villains as a project for my editing class.
+And I'm currently working on my first (publishable) novel.
+As a result of these experiences, I understand editors' and writers' points of view; I work well with writers; and I help writers feel confident in their ideas, voices, and skills.

 I'm excited to hear from you!